Leap Ahead with Hopper

 CONCLUSIONS

 Linear performance scaling of ECHELON with GPU bandwidth continues with the NVIDIA Hopper chip, and that is great news for ECHELON users and any application that is designed to execute on GPU.
 While Hopper has 2.2x more bandwidth than Volta, we see at least one model executing up to 3.8x faster.
 Memory capacity has also increased substantially over the last decade, from the first Tesla chips with 4 gigabytes to Hopper with 96 gigabytes.
 ECHELON uses memory very efficiently, for example, a black oil simulation uses about 3.5 gigabytes per million cells.
 This allows us to execute black oil models with up to 25 million cells on the Hopper GPU.
 This is much larger than the average model size that users tend to utilize in most simulation runs.
 Since simulating a small reservoir model on Hopper leaves the majority of the chip's resources idle, the ability to execute multiple models on the same chip in parallel is a “must-have” rather than a “nice-to-have” feature.
-Fortunately, NVIDIA’s MPS (Multi-Process Service), available since Volta and supported by ECHELON, allows the efficient sharing of GPU resources between multiple processes.
+Fortunately, NVIDIA’s Multi-Process Service (MPS), available since Volta and supported by ECHELON, allows the efficient sharing of GPU resources between multiple processes.
 See our paper: Improving GPU Throughput of Reservoir Simulations using NVIDIA MPS and MIG

 At present, HPC users in the scientific community need to carefully analyze and weigh the benefits of improved performance against the high costs associated with switching to the new Hopper architecture.
 While GPU demand by the Crypto community has sharply dropped in the wake of the recent demise of cryptocurrencies, the new AI boom, specifically the popularity of large language models and generative AI, has severely skewed the supply/demand relationship.
 Consequently, the high ratio of price increases vs performance improvements cautions against hasty decisions.
 This is further emphasized given that performance increases observed in AI applications using tensor cores tend to be much larger than for general scientific HPC applications.
 In summary, our message is that ECHELON continues to demonstrate powerful performance improvements from new GPU hardware developments, but clients should make their own price/benefit analysis with respect to their specific performance goals, needs and resources.
 Ultimately the market will correct, and supply will come into balance, allowing users to look forward to very substantial performance gains in their reservoir engineering workflows.